 Specify sustainable products like composite lumber containing recycled plastic, reclaimed cedar, locally fired cob pavers, renewable bamboo screens or organic compost when needing newly purchased materials.
 Support companies diverting waste from landfills through creative reuse.

 Sourcing salvaged items, upcycled artifacts and consciously produced products to frame sustainable plantings helps Bay Area spaces feel as unique as each homeowner while treading lightly on the earth.
-What are your best tips for selecting distinctive sustainable landscape materials?
+What are your best tips to select distinctive sustainable landscaping materials?
 Share you go-to resources below!